ece362-purdue/proton-labs/lab4-adc-dma/README.md

 3. Enable the ADC FIFO to store the generated samples.
 4. Configure the ADC to send out a DREQ signal whenever a new sample is ready in the FIFO.
 The DREQ signal will tell the DMA that the data is ready to be copied.

+> [!NOTE]
+> For this step, it is **much** easier to set up DMA using the registers, as you have better control over the individual parameters for DMA transfers.
+>
+> If you use SDK functions for this step, you will be asked to rewrite them into registers.

-Next, in the function `init_dma`, do the following:
+Next, in the function `init_dma`, do the following (without SDK functions):

 1. Configure DMA Channel 0 to read from the ADC FIFO and write to the variable `adc_fifo_out`.
 You'll need to pass the addresses of both these variables to the `read_addr` and `write_addr` fields of the DMA channel 0 configuration.